wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to configure any number of valid key=value pairs in a facet.

 	1. Open command line.
-	2. Type the `componentId` and `facetName` followed by the key=value pair that you want to change.
-Then press Enter.
+	2. Type the `componentId` and `facetName` followed by the key=value pairs that you want to change, and press Enter.

 	Example: Change a single value in the 'Logging' facet: